 He is currently Chairman of Envestra Limited (since 2002) and a Director since 1997.
-He is on the Board of BUPA Australia Group (since 2008) and is a Director of Schiphol Australia Pty Ltd.
+He is also a director of Schiphol Australia Pty Ltd.

 John is a Chartered Accountant by profession and was a Partner in KPMG for 22 years and Queensland Managing Partner from 1984 to 1993.
 During his career in KPMG, he acted as an Auditor of publicly listed companies and other non-listed enterprises.
 He also established a substantial corporate recovery practice and acted as Receiver and Manager of many companies.